econchick/new-coder/dataviz/tutorial.md

 * `$ mkdir Projects && cd Projects` to create a new 'Projects' folder and move to that directory.
 You can name it whatever you want, just remember what you named it, and where it is.
 * `$ git clone https://github.com/econchick/new-coder.git` This clones the New Coder project into the directory you're currently in, which is Projects (unless you named it something else).
 * `$ cd new-coder/dataviz` Change into the Data Viz project.
+* Make sure you've installed [virtualenv-wrapper](http://pypi.python.org/pypi/virtualenvwrapper) and followed the steps above from [Initial Requirements](#initial-requirements) to set up your Terminal correctly.
+More information can be find at virtualenv-wrapper's [docs](http://virtualenvwrapper.readthedocs.org/en/latest/).
 * `$ mkvirtualenv DataVizProj` Make a virtual environment specific to your Data Viz project.
 You should see (DataVizProject) before your prompt, now.
 * `(DataVizProject) $ pip install -r requirements.txt` Now installing package requirements for this project.
 Your virtual environment will store the required packages in a self-contained area to not mess up with other Python projects.